 License Requirements: Nurse Practitioner

-A nurse practitioner is certified to practice in a specific specialty area.
-You may be authorized in more than one specialty.
-Current specialty areas are: Acute Care, Adult Health, College Health, Community Health, Family Health, Gerontology, Holistic Care, Neonatology, Obstetrics/Gynecology, Oncology, Pediatrics, Palliative Care, Perinatology, Psychiatry, School Health, Women's Health.
+SED certifies NPs to practice in the following specialty practice areas: Acute Care, Adult Health, College Health, Community Health, Family Health, Gerontology, Holistic Care, Neonatology, Obstetrics/Gynecology, Oncology, Pediatrics, Palliative Care, Perinatology, Psychiatry, School Health, and Women's Health.

 The specific requirements for certification are contained in Title 8, Article 139, Section 6910 of New York's Education Law and Part 64 of the Commissioner's Regulations.
 For additional information regarding legal requirements for licensed professionals, see the section below on professional conduct.